JadedChara/Terminus-game-dev/README.md

 # Terminus Industries Game API
 Created by: [Nightstrike & The TI Crew](https://www.nightstrike.wixsite.com/terminus-industries)!

+**WARNING:** Currently incomplete.
+Key functionality is still being worked on.
+Use at your own risk.
 ## A Brief Introduction...
 When I set out to make this, I aimed to introduce adaptability into a framework I had created.
 I am by no means a professional, but I do enjoy being able to streamline the process for others!